edwardtheharris/helm-charts/charts/ingress-nginx/index.md

 ## Ingress NGINX Chart Usage

-For basic installations this is a simple process[^flannel-helm-docs].
+For basic installations this is a simple process[^ingress-nginx-docs].

 1. Create the namespace.